-The continuing effects of the novel coronavirus disease, or COVID-19, pandemic could adversely impact our business, including our nonclinical studies and clinical trials.
+The continuing and potential effects of the novel coronavirus disease, or COVID-19, pandemic and other disease outbreaks could adversely impact our business, including our nonclinical studies and clinical trials.

-The COVID-19 pandemic and government measures taken in response have had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+The COVID-19 pandemic and government measures taken in response had a significant impact, both direct and indirect, on businesses and commerce, including worker shortages, supply chain disruptions, facility and production suspensions, and fluctuations in demand for certain goods and services, such as medical services and supplies.
 In response to the spread of COVID-19, we temporarily closed our executive offices and limited the number of staff in our research and development laboratory spaces.
-While at this time our offices and laboratory spaces have been reopened at full capacity, a resurgence in cases of COVID-19 or a similar health epidemic could recur at any time, which may cause us to again close down our facilities or take other measures in response.
-In particular, new and highly contagious variants of COVID-19 continue to emerge and spread quickly throughout certain areas of the United States and elsewhere, and at this point we are unable to determine when and to what extent any such resurgence will affect our business.
-In addition, a number of our clinical trial sites have been subject to restrictions related to COVID-19 that have adversely affected their operations.
-While COVID-19 related restrictions have been eased in many of our clinical trial sites, new restrictions could be imposed at any time, whether in response to an outbreak of a new variant of COVID-19 or any similar outbreak.
-While the extent of the continuing impact of the COVID-19 pandemic on our business and financial results is uncertain, a resurgence in cases of COVID-19 or similar epidemic could have a material negative impact on our business, financial condition and operating results.
+While at this time our offices and laboratory spaces have been reopened at full capacity, a resurgence in cases of COVID-19 or another disease outbreak could occur, which could cause us to again close down our facilities or take other measures in response.
+In particular, new and highly contagious variants of COVID-19 could continue to emerge and spread quickly throughout certain areas of the United States and elsewhere, and at this point we are unable to determine when and to what extent any such resurgence will affect our business.
+In addition, a number of our clinical trial sites have in the past been and could in the future be subject to restrictions related to COVID-19 that adversely affect their operations.
+While COVID-19-related restrictions have been eased in many of our clinical trial sites, new restrictions could in the future be imposed, whether in response to an outbreak of a new variant of COVID-19 or any similar outbreak.
+While the extent of the continuing impact of the COVID-19 pandemic on our business and financial results is uncertain, a surge in cases of COVID-19 or diseases could have a material negative impact on our business, financial condition and operating results.